Your self-assessment tax return – early to start, early to finish

-While this year, a record high number of 10.7 million people submitted their tax returns on time, 758,707 of those people left it until the last day and likely suffered for it.
+For January 2019, a record high number of 93.68% of tax returns were submitted on time, a cool 10.8 million, 735,258 of those people left it until the last day and likely suffered for it.
 The only way to relax when it comes to tax is to get it done early.
 To do that, you need to start thinking about the three W’s as soon as possible – what, when, and who.

 As early as possible, you need to find out what taxes you are responsible for paying.
 If you are self-employed, you will be required to submit a self-assessment tax return, and depending on what type of business or trade you engage in, you will be responsible for paying a variety of taxes.
 These might include: